CleverCloud/doc.clever-cloud.com/deploy/addon/pulsar.md

 ## Version

 We maintain up-to-date Pulsar clusters based on the official Apache Pulsar release process.
 Your Pulsar add-on version is available in your add-on dashboard.
-Updates will be notified using Clever Cloud weekly updates on the (blog)[https://www.clever-cloud.com/blog/].
+Updates will be notified using Clever Cloud weekly updates on the [blog](https://www.clever-cloud.com/blog/).

 ## Common use cases

 * Ingestion user interaction and server events To make use of user interaction events from end-user apps or server events from your system, you may forward them to Pulsar and then use a stream processing tool which delivers them to your applications.
 Pulsar allows you to gather events from many clients simultaneously.
-* Replicating data among databases using (Pulsar IO)[https://pulsar.apache.org/docs/en/io-overview/] is commonly used to distribute change events from databases.
+* Replicating data among databases using [Pulsar IO](https://pulsar.apache.org/docs/en/io-overview/) is commonly used to distribute change events from databases.
 * Parallel processing and workflows.
 You can efficiently distribute a large number of tasks among multiple workers ( compressing text files, sending email notifications).
 * Data streaming from IoT devices.
 For example, a residential sensor can stream data to backend servers.
 * Refreshing distributed caches.
 For example, an application can publish invalidation events to update the IDs of objects that have changed.